Algorithms for Dynamic Computational Geometry with Applications: Abstract

 \section{Abstract}

 Most of the literature of computational geometry concerns geometric properties of sets of static points.
 M.J.
 Atallah introduced ``dynamic computational geometry," concerned with both momentary and long-term geometric properties of sets of moving point-objects.
 This area of research seems to have been dormant recently.
-The current paper examines new problems in dynamic computational geometry.
+The current paper examines new problems in dynamic computational geometry: the ``Too Close," ``Too Far," and ``3 Aligned" problems.
+Worst-case optimal solutions are given for these problems using the sequential and coarse-grained multicomputer (CGM) models of computation.